 Since owning that triple black '59 Corvette and walking around inside a top secret Air Force computer, I've also become a web site consultant.
 And the market for that kind of work is huge.
 It's not uncommon to find thousands of dollars in time and money wasted on web pages which are technologically outdated the day they're activated.
 Many people who own web sites don't understand that the internet is all about change, and that "change" is what keeps people coming back to your site.
 An outdated web site does exactly the opposite and advertises the wrong message about how you run your business.
 And you'd better believe that your competition is showing potential customers your web site.
 Web pages must be easily able to keep up with the dynamics of the web.
 History proves that otherwise well funded IT companies bellied up with the "dot com" failures of the 90's simply because the right hand didn't know what the left was doing.
 Technologically lacking investors did not know how to do the job themselves.
 They entrusted people who knew everything about computers but had never heard of "business plans."
 Anti-social computer geeks were given billions of dollars to register domain names and build web sites that made sense only to them, and only for a short time.
 Incidentally, I have nightmares to this day about selling the vette.

 I came up with the idea of aerial photography of neighborhoods and homes in 1986.
 As a real estate tool, Realtors use aerials to draw attention to their listings -- show shore and property lines, well, septic, out buildings, neighboring properties, roads, parks.
-I've sold my aerial photo services to top Realtors for more than 25 years.
-Hundreds of thousands of collectable postcards have been sent to homeowners whose homes were pictured.
-Postcards are effective marketing tools -- homeowners won't throw away a free aerial view of their home or neighborhood.
-My Realtor customers (other agents) have spotted their personal marketing postcards hanging on refrigerator doors in homes years later.
-Homeowners can buy close-ups because our Realtors guarantee to give their money back if ever they sell their property through our real estate networking companies.
+I've sold my aerial photo & video services to Realtors and businesses for decades.
+Thousands of have been mailed over the years to owners whose homes or businesses were pictured.
+Postcards are effective marketing tools -- homeowners won't throw away a free aerial view of their home or neighborhood. realtors have spotted their personal marketing postcards hanging on refrigerator doors in years later.
+Tom Dean "aerial" creations are also developing historical values like this

 PodSho.com was an idea that came about because AirSho had ranked among the first "podcast" producers as early as 1996.
 From PC Webster's "60 second Techs-on-Tape" to a variety of voices for any web, wireless application, social media or multi-media project call me at 1-888-TOM-DEAN